Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Well-posedness of the Neumann Problem of the Poisson Equation

-This condition can be intuitively understood in the context of diffusion at steady state with distributed generation.
-The compatibility condition says that at steady state, the total flux (i.e., $\int_{\partial \Omega} g_n dS$) through the boundary must be balanced by the total generation in the domain (i.e., $\int_{\Omega} f dV$).
+This can be intuitively understood in the context of a steady-state diffusion problem with internal generation: The compatibility condition is satisfied if and only if the total flux (i.e., $\int_{\partial \Omega} g_n dS$) through the boundary is balanced by the total generation in the domain (i.e., $\int_{\Omega} f dV$).
+In many cases, if $f$ is not carefully calculated from $\bm{g}$, the compatibility condition \eqref{eq: compatibility condition clean} may not be satisfied.

-If the compatibility condition \eqref{eq: compatibility condition clean} is not satisfied, the solution to the Neumann problem of the Poisson equation does not exist and this is often the case when the data are contaminated.
-If we denote the corrupted data in the domain as $\tilde{f} = f + \epsilon_f$ and on the Neumann boundary as $\tilde{g}_n = g_n + \epsilon_{g_n}$, where $ \epsilon_f$ and $\epsilon_{g_n}$ are the error in the corresponding true values of $f$ and $g_n$ respectively, \eqref{eq: compatibility condition clean} becomes

-where $\epsilon_c$ is a residual.
-It is important to note that $\epsilon_c$ may not vanish depending on how $\tilde{f}$ and $\tilde{g}_n$ are computed or prescribed.
-If $\tilde{f}$ is precisely computed as $\tilde{f} = \nabla \cdot \tilde{\bm{g}}$ using a consistent\footnote{Consistent and consistency here is a term in the context of the numerical analysis.
-A consistent numerical discretization refers to a numerical method that recovers the corresponding continuous problem exactly as the grid spacing of discretization approaches zero.} numerical method, the compatibility condition is satisfied automatically by the divergence theorem.
-Otherwise, the compatibility condition could be violated.
-This can be seen by subtracting \eqref{eq: compatibility condition clean} from \eqref{eq: compatibility condition corrupted}, which yields

-where $\epsilon_c \neq 0$ unless the total error in the domain is somehow equal to the total error on the boundary.
-This could happen in some scenarios.
-For example, $\epsilon_f$ is exactly carried from $\nabla \cdot \epsilon_{\bm{g}}$ by consistent computation, and the divergence theorem demands $\epsilon_c = 0$.
-Or, both $\epsilon_f$ and $\epsilon_{g_n}$ happened to be mean zero noise.
-Interestingly, this is the case in some studies where mean zero Gaussian noise is introduced to $\bm{g}$ to generate synthetic data.
-The higher the spatial resolution of the data, the better the compatibility condition is satisfied \textit{statistically}.
-However, the real experimental data may not accommodate this assumption.